 How the hell am I supposed to memorize 20 random characters?

 Wait a second, you’re not planning to use the same password everywhere right?
 How can you be sure that a website is storing passwords securely?
 Losing one password could mean losing all your accounts.
-We need to win every single time, they only need to win once.

 Rule #4: Use a password manager